SajaALfahmi/design-and-programming-of-digital-and-along-sensor/README.md

-# design-and-programming-of-digital-and-along-sensor
+# design-and-programming-of-digital-and-analog-sensor

 This repository showcases the design, simulation, and implementation of two types of Arduino sensor systems:

-- ✅ Digital Sensor – simulated using Tinkercad
+- ✅ Digital Sensor – simulated using Tinkercad only
-- ✅ Analog Sensor – simulated in Tinkercad and implemented on real hardware
+- ✅ Analog Sensor – simulated in Tinkercad **and** implemented on real hardware

 ---